ducksouplab/docker-gstreamer/README.md

 docker build --build-arg gstreamer_tag=1.18.5 -f Dockerfile.bullseye -t bullseye-gstreamer .
 ```

-Create a volume (mounted in `docker run`), run an enter container, then try nvcodec:
+Create a folder (mounted as a volume in `docker run`), run and enter container, then try nvcodec:

 ```
 mkdir -p data